sueszli/byte-sized-gains/docs/report.md

 # Introduction

-In recent years, object detection models (ODMs) and large language models (LLMs) have revolutionized computer vision and natural language processing, respectively.
-These advanced neural networks have found applications across various domains, from autonomous vehicles and surveillance systems to chatbots and content generation.
+In recent years, object detection models (ODMs) and large language models (LLMs) have made unprecedented progress in computer vision and natural language processing, respectively.
+These deep neural networks have found applications across various domains, from autonomous vehicles and surveillance systems to chatbots and content generation.
 However, the increasing complexity and size of these models have led to significant computational and energy demands, posing challenges for widespread deployment and raising concerns about their environmental impact.

 As the global community grapples with climate change and the urgent need for sustainable technologies, the optimization of ODMs and LLMs has become a critical area of research.
 Quantization, a technique that reduces the precision of model parameters and activations, has emerged as a promising approach to address these challenges.
-By converting high-precision floating-point representations to lower-precision formats, quantization can substantially decrease model size, memory usage, and computational requirements without significantly compromising performance.
+By converting high-precision floating-point representations to lower-precision formats, quantization can substantially decrease the model's memory footprint and compute usage while compromising predictive performance.

 Our project focuses on applying advanced quantization techniques to both ODMs and LLMs, with the dual objectives of **improving their efficiency and reducing their carbon footprint**.
 We aim to implement quantization methods that enable these models to run on resource-constrained devices while maintaining their accuracy and functionality.
 By optimizing these models for deployment on edge devices and less powerful hardware, we can reduce the need for energy-intensive cloud computing and data centers, contributing to a more eco-friendly computational landscape.

 The quantization of ODMs presents unique challenges due to the spatial nature of visual data and the need for precise localization in detection tasks.
 For LLMs, the primary obstacles lie in preserving the nuanced relationships between words and maintaining coherence across long sequences.
 Our project these model-specific issues while exploring commonalities in quantization strategies that can be applied across both domains.
 Through this project, we seek to demonstrate that quantization can play a crucial role in making advanced machine learning models more accessible and environmentally sustainable.
 By reducing the computational and energy requirements of ODMs and LLMs, we aim to pave the way for their widespread adoption in eco-conscious applications, ultimately contributing to global efforts in mitigating climate change and promoting sustainable technological development.

-# Methodology & Results

-## Results 1.1
+# ODM Quantization

 <!--